TsangLabCSEI/RNASeq_Variant_Calling/automation_scripts/README.md

 +-- sample_name_N

 *This file is made by the script.
-Will only be present if you have run it before **This file is the only file needed to be present in the folder
+Will only be present if you have run it before **This is the minimally required file